- General information

 3.2.
 Article sections

-This section should include a title of 120 characters or less (including spaces) that clearly and concisely summarises your specific findings (colons and specialist abbreviations should not be used), the full names (including middle initials) and affiliations of all authors (including present addresses for authors who have moved), and the corresponding author’s email address and ORCID identifier.
+This section should include a title of 120 characters or less that clearly and concisely summarises your specific findings and avoids specialist abbreviations, a running title of 40 characters or less, the full names (including middle initials) and affiliations of all authors (including present addresses for authors who have moved), and the corresponding author’s email address.
 Please note any cases where authors contributed equally to the work.
 Please also include 3-6 key words for indexing purposes (select key words that will make your manuscript easily searchable).